by Nancy Armitage

 Instructions also in Henderson book called Practical Cooking & Dinner Giving (1877)

 “After dinner is over, the hostess giving the signal by moving back her chair, all should leave the Dining-Room.
 The host may then invited the gentlemen to the smoking-room or Library.
 The ladies should repair to the Drawing-Room.
 A short time there after [perhaps half an hour], the butler should bring to the Drawing Room the tea-service on a salver, with a cake-basket filled with fancy biscuits, or rather crackers [with cheeses] or little cakes [petit fours cakes with Royal icing] [& French chocolate bonbons].
 Placing them on the table, he may then announce to the host that tea is served.
-The gentlemen join the ladies & after a chat of a few minutes over the tea, all the guests may take their departure. if the attendant is a waiting-maid, & the tea-service rather heavy, she might bring two or three cups filled with tea, & a small sugar-bowl & cream-pitcher, also the cake-basket, on a small salver, & when the cups are passed, return for more.”
+The gentlemen join the ladies & after a chat of a few minutes over the tea, all the guests may take their departure.
+If the attendant is a waiting-maid, & the tea-service rather heavy, she might bring two or three cups filled with tea, & a small sugar-bowl & cream-pitcher, also the cake-basket, on a small salver, & when the cups are passed, return for more.”

 Document: